 Every time I get to ask others, who are not Ukrainians, what they know about life in Ukraine, they always give different answers.
 Some people immediately think of Chernobyl, somebody else remembers a famous football player, model, or boxer.
 Other folks base their opinion on what they currently hear from media, especially about the conflict with Russia.

 Not many people get involved.
 But at the same time, there are quite a few who show genuine interest in Ukraine as a country and intend to live here, at least during some time.

-I have spent 24 years of my life in Ukraine and in today’s post would love to answer some of the most common questions that people ask about life here.
-There is a lot of confusion about this country.
+I have spent 24 years of my life in Ukraine and in today’s post would love to answer some of the most common questions that people ask about life in this country.
+There is definitely a lot of confusion about Ukraine.
 Allow me to share all the details I know from my personal experiences.